 Watoo Chairungsrid says that people in the valley are very aware of Thai food, though they only know about a few popular dishes, including Tom Yum, curry, and Pad Thai.

 However, Chairungsrid says that people aren’t aware of authentic Thai street food, which can provide an entirely different level of comfort that he wants to share.

 Delivering True Street Food To The Valley

 Watoo Chairungsrid and Sorada Van Blargan own CHICK-A-DEE Thai restaurant.
 This dynamic duo, consisting of an aunt and a niece, hails from Bangkok, Thailand.
-They specialize in chicken and rice dishes and were inspired not too long ago to bring authentic Thai street food to the valley.
+They specialized in chicken and rice dishes and were inspired not too long ago to bring authentic Thai street food to the valley.